If you have just found out that you have been living with a bisexual husband, you must be feeling uncomfortable and unsure.

 Bisexuals not only get involved with ‘men and women’, but they like to address it by getting involved with ‘same and different – a person who gets involved with people with gender(s) other than your own.

-Most bisexual people struggle with their identity, some of them discover it early in their life, while for others, it a time taking process.
+Most bisexual people struggle with their identity; some of them discover it early in their lives, while for others, it is a time-consuming process.

-It can be difficult for people of this sexual orientation to have bisexual relationships in a world that haven’t entirely accepted the dichotomy of sexual orientation.
+It can be difficult for people of this sexual orientation to have bisexual relationships in a world that hasn’t entirely accepted the dichotomy of sexual orientation.

 But have you ever thought about why people identify themselves with bisexuality?

 Living with a bisexual husband or spouse can take over your ability to reason.
 You may not be ready but understand that Bisexuality is primarily dependent on parental hormones and chromosomes.

 Some other reasons can be social factors, sex drive, or brain structure.
 Bisexuality is an individual experience for every person.
 The reasons for choosing this sexual orientation vary from person to person.

 We cannot be sure about the reasons for bisexuality, but here are some hypotheses: